NaveenMudiraj/Cucumber/README.md

 -ITestListener is also implemented for the reports on Success,Skipped,failure etc

--Extent Reports are also implemented in the frame work after the run just refresh the project and new D.click on reports.html under target/cucumber-reports/report.html
+- Reports are also implemented in the frame work after the run just refresh the project and check index,html in target-->cucumber-reports